PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/6-IOT-with-Airtable.md

     open the airtable.js file
 2. Replace the “xxx..” placeholders with the API Key and Base ID that were written down in the previous steps and enter the name of the table that is being connected (Table 1 if the name of the table was not changed in step 5 of the Getting Started with Airtable section of this page)
     #### Troubleshooting:
-    - A common error that hinders connection is just incorrect spelling of API Key or Base ID – be sure that they are copied and transferred exactly as they appear
+    - A common error that hinders connection is just incorrect spelling of API Key or Base ID – be sure that they are copied and transferred exactly as they appear.

 3. The tool is now configured for a specific base inside of Airtable.
 The Airtable tool inside of Vuforia Spatial Toolbox will only take in data from this specific table.
 To send/receive data from a different table, go back into airtable.js and repeat step 2.

 ## Airtable API in Vuforia Spatial Toolbox